-Over the next three months details will be added to this page sharing the presenters and agenda for our 4th annual teaching and learning conference.
+Over the next two months details will be added to this page sharing the presenters and agenda for our 4th annual teaching and learning conference at Eggar’s School in Alton.

-So far 70 teachers have taken up the challenge from last year and will be sharing their work on improving their practice based on the latest research and with outcomes as the starting point.
+So far 40 teachers have taken up the challenge from last year and will be sharing their work on improving their practice with outcomes as their starting point.
 The #teacher5aday themes have run through each event and this year I’m really looking forward to learning and connecting more than ever.

 If you would like a ticket details are here